skepticalblver/vgs/README.md

 ### Getting Started

-Execute "run_trappist.py" to start the simulations tuned for initially TRAPPIST-1-like disks.
+Execute run_trappist.py to begin simulations tailored for initially TRAPPIST-1-like disks.
+This main script reads in N-body output files and calls supporting modules like SF.py and henry.py.
+It generates time-resolved predictions for surface and interior volatile content throughout accretion.
+To apply the model to a new planetary system (e.g., Kepler-186 or a custom compact analog), simply replace the input planet_growth.out file with one derived from your own N-body simulation, adjust parameters as needed, and run the script.

 Documentation is under active development and may be updated periodically.
 For questions or prior versions of the model, please contact the repository maintainer.

 P.S.
 The documentation and files will be regularly updated to fix issues or improve upon the existing version.
 Please check for discrepancies or email the author(s) for previous model versions.
 Contact hchen@fit.edu for any questions, concerns, or requests for additional data.